ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

     *   Create a new service account.
     *   Grant it the "Google Sheets API Editor" role (or a more restrictive role if preferred, but Editor ensures write access).
     *   Create a new JSON key for the service account and download it.
-2.  **Secure the JSON Key:** Rename the downloaded JSON file to `sheet-scraper-as.json` and place it in the project's root directory. **Ensure this file is NOT committed to public repositories.** For GitHub Actions, you will store its content as a GitHub Secret.
+2.  **Secure the JSON Key:** Rename the downloaded JSON file to `sheet-scraper-as.json` and place it in the project's `config/` directory. **Ensure this file is NOT committed to public repositories.** For GitHub Actions, you will store its content as a GitHub Secret.
 3.  **Share Google Sheet:** Share your "Sheet Scraping" Google Sheet with the email address of the newly created service account (found in the JSON key file, typically `your-service-account-name@your-project-id.iam.gserviceaccount.com`).

 ### Web Scraping Selectors: